ElrikGroupCo/docs-flightsayer/flight_status.md

                 + terminal (string, optional) - terminal assignment at the arrival airport
                 + gate (string, optional) - gate assignment at the arrival airport
                 + baggage_claim (string, optional) - baggage claim assignment
+            + diversion (object, optional): included if this flight has been diverted
+                + airport (string, optional): IATA airport code for the diversion airport
             + cancelled (boolean, required) - true if the flight has been cancelled
             + source (RealtimeStatusSource, required) - indicates source of the real time data.
             + last_updated (timestamp, required) - time at which this real time status was most recently updated